 WHAT DOES THE CONTRACTORS' REGISTRATION LAW REQUIRE?

-Every contractor, remodeler, and most subcontractors who are in the business of building or repairing residential or commercial structures, must register.
+Every contractor, remodeler, and most subcontractors who are in the business of building or repairing residential or commercial structures, must register with the Contractors' Registration and Licensing Board.
 Anyone who demolishes or moves a residential/ commercial structure must also register.

 IS REGISTRATION THE SAME AS LICENSING?

 No, contractors working in RI are not licensed they are registered.
 The process of licensing usually involves pre-qualification and testing.